downingbots/ALSET/README.md

 The #1 rule is no falling off the table (or going out-of-bounds).

+The same training can be used for both a sequence of functional NNs and for DDQN RL.
+A potential goal is to train NNs to different functions (like above) and then combine the functions together in different ways to perform different tasks.
+Then use DDQN to get optimized end-to-end functionality.

 REINFORCEMENT LEARNING ON REAL ROBOTS: Lessons Learned
 ------------------------------------------------------